wso2/docs-is/en/docs/guides/adaptive-auth/configure-adaptive-auth.md

 ---

-## Add an adaptive authentication script to the service provider
+## Add an adaptive authentication script

 Make the following changes to the created service provider.